Latin American Studies

 Students have the opportunity to participate in Mentored Field Experience field courses in Latin America.
 The program is offered every year to four students.
 Students also have the opportunity to earn academic credit in the Internship in the Mexican-American Community course, which allows students to use their developing language skills among members of the local Mexican-American population.

 The minor provides general background preparation for those planning on working in Latin America or with Latin Americans.

 Awards and Recognition

 The program has a diverse faculty with varied fields of interest.
 Courses are taught by specialists in economics, environmental science, language, literature, political science, sociology and theatre arts.
-Our faculty members include a winner of the McEniry Award.
+Our faculty members include a winner of the university's McEniry Award, the most distinguished award for teaching offered by Stetson University.
 Faculty include:

 - J. Anthony Abbott, Ph.D., University of Minnesota; carbon footprints and accounting, renewable energy systems and policy, sustainable agriculture, Latin American geography, political ecology

 - Pamela Cappas-Toro, Ph.D., University of Illinois – Urbana-Champaign; elementary Spanish, reading culture